-Certification of loan applications are due in the Financial Aid Office by May 15, 2023.
+Certification of loan applications are due in the Financial Aid Office by May 15, 2024.

-Subsequently you will receive instructions directly from Student Financial Services on using the Yale Student Information System (yale.edu/sis) to complete a Master Promissory Note and Disclosure Statement(s) for your YGPI loan.
+Subsequently you will receive instructions directly from Student Financial Services to complete a Master Promissory Note and Disclosure Statement(s) for your YGPI loan.
 The forms must be completed before the loan will disburse.